karolis-arbaciauskas/epg-generator/readme.md

 ### Deploy

-1. Deploy epg generator to amazon.
+1. Deploy epg generator service to AWS.

 ```
 sls deploy
 ```

-2. Invoke epg generator function for the first time (This step only needed for the first time, later script will run automaticly at 02:00 AM).
+2. Invoke epg generator service for the first time (This step only needed for the first time, later script will run automaticly at 02:00 AM) with command:

 ```
 sls invoke -f epgGenerator
 ```

-3. Check if epg generator run succesfully.
+3. Check if epg generator run succesfully:

 ```
 sls logs -f epgGenerator